 It made it into My Biennale.

-better look good,
+You'd better look good,

-Terry Alien, Texan country singer, multi-media regionalist, opened the performance section of the Fourth Biennale of Sydney with some poignant vignettes, surreal in nature, referring to his youth in Lubbock Texas, to prairie dogs, insurance buildings, art trucks on fire: strung together in narrative style as the ghosts of Buddy and Woody looked on.
+Terry Allen, Texan country singer, multi-media regionalist, opened the performance section of the Fourth Biennale of Sydney with some poignant vignettes, surreal in nature, referring to his youth in Lubbock Texas, to prairie dogs, insurance buildings, art trucks on fire: strung together in narrative style as the ghosts of Buddy and Woody looked on.

 The supposition is, then, that galas of this kind show directions, innovations and contemporary attitudes in the visual arts in their many expanded forms.